 Hermann’s work is a valuable contribution to the study of modern Shīʿism in general and Shaykhism in particular.
 Like any pioneering work on such a broad topic, it suffers from unavoidable shortcomings.
-Yet, it draws attention to a vast, still unexplored, but quite rewarding field of studies, adds important new facets to our knowledge about the development of modern Shīʿism and to contemporary debates on religious authority.
-It is obviously premature to attempt and write a definitive social and doctrinal history of Shaykhism in the absence of foundational work, such as for example a chronological assessment of the writings and biographies of the movement’s central figures and a systematic assessment of their teachings and how they evolved over time.
-There is certainly enough material for many future monographs, and Hermann is to be commended for having made a courageous first step.
-It is hoped that he and others will continue to shed more light on this yet little-known part of the modern history of Islam.
+Yet, it draws attention to a vast, still unexplored, but quite rewarding field of study, adds important new facets to our knowledge about the development of modern Shīʿism and to contemporary debates on religious authority.
+It is obviously premature to attempt a definitive social and doctrinal history of Shaykhism before foundational work, such as a chronological assessment of the writings and biographies of the movement’s central figures and a systematic assessment of their teachings and how they evolved over time.
+There is certainly enough material for many future monographs and Hermann is to be commended for having made a courageous first step.
+It is to be hoped that he and others will shed further light on this as yet little understood area of the modern history of Islam.

 Armin Eschraghi